matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/vyper.md

   An extra output format string.
 See `vyper --help` for available options.

 - `--llvm-ir`
-  Switch to the LLVM IR mode.
+  Switch to LLVM IR mode.
   Only one input LLVM IR file is allowed.
-  Cannot be used with the combined or standard JSON modes.
+  Cannot be used with combined or standard JSON modes.

 - `--debug-output-dir <path>`
   Dump all IRs to files in the specified directory.